A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Algorithm for Euclidean and Rectilinear Steiner Tree

-As already seen for Arora's algorithm~\cite{Arora98}, these portal-based algorithms extend easily to other problems.
 In this subsection, we consider extensions to two variants of \textsc{Steiner Tree}: \textsc{Euclidean Steiner Tree} and \textsc{Rectilinear Steiner Tree}.
-As most techniques work the same way for these problems, we only sketch the differences between the algorithms.
+As most techniques work the same way for these problems, we only sketch the differences compared to our algorithm for \textsc{Euclidean TSP}.

-Arora's patching procedure and structure theorem both seamlessly extend to optimum trees both for the Euclidean and the rectilinear versions, and the same holds for our patching and structure theorem.
-It is therefore only the algorithm that needs adjusting.
-Since spanners are more complicated for Steiner tree problems (one would require so-called banyans), we only extend the simpler algorithm where one uses a grid precisions of $\Oh(\log n /\eps)^{d-1}$ in case of single crossings.
-Consequently, we say that a portal set $B\subset \partial C$ is \emph{valid} if for each face $F$ of $C$ we have $B \subset \grid(\ex(F),r^{2d-2}/m_F)$ where $|B\cap F|\leq m_F \leq r^{d-1}$.